Resources and Benefits for Veterans at WSU Tri-Cities

 WSU Tri-Cities partners with Veterans Affairs to help veterans succeed in higher education by increasing awareness of veterans programs, implementing policies that foster social support and promoting a welcoming environment that meaningfully acknowledges the contributions of veterans.
 This partnership ensures that WSU Tri-Cities student veterans are offered access to the Washington State Department of Veteran Affairs for a review of their individual needs, potential benefits and assistance obtaining benefits and care.

-The Veterans Center in West 203 is staffed by veteran work-study students and the VetCORPS navigator and in West 269D by the Campus Certifying Official.
-The office provides assistance for student veterans seeking information about educational benefits and community resources.
+The Veterans Center, located in the Elson S. Floyd Building, room 203, is staffed by veteran work-study students and the VetCORPS navigator.
+The office provides support and assistance for student veterans seeking information about educational benefits and community resources.

 Below is a list of forms needed for accessing benefits for your education.
 If you are unsure if you need one of these forms, below, please contact the Veterans Center.
 You can download and print these forms or stop by Floyd 203 to pick up a copy.